fratorgano/fratorgano/README.md

 🧪 I'm currently working as a **Machine Learning Engineer** at the [Computational Biology and Bioinformatics Lab](https://anacletolab.di.unimi.it/) of the [University of Milan](https://www.unimi.it)

-🔭 I'm looking for new job opportunities as a **Software Engineer**, my goal is finding a place where I can learn, improve and help others do the same

 🛠️ The main languages I use are **Python**, **Javascript** and **Rust** but my degree in computer science allows me to adapt to new languages easily.
 I've also used many others, including Golang, Java, Scala, C, C# and Erlang

 🌱 I’m currently learning **Rust** to learn a fun and complex new language